-5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Children's Services immediately.
+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS immediately.
 Anybody can make a referral in these circumstances.
-If the child's situation does not appear to be improving the staff member with concerns should press for reconsideration by raising concerns again with the DSL and/or the Executive Headteacher.
+If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
 Concerns should always lead to help for the child at some point.

 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with Children's Services, or the police if:
+However, they may also share information directly with Norfolk CADS, or the police if:

-- the situation is an emergency and the designated senior person, their alternate and the Executive Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety.
+- the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety.

-5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Executive Headteacher or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point should contact Children's Services directly with their concerns.
+5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+If any member of staff does not feel the situation has been addressed appropriately at this point, they should contact Norfolk CADS directly with their concerns.